E-kenny/E-kenny/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a wallet Application
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on .NET project
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with job role
-- 💬 Ask me about ...
+- 💬 Ask me about .NET
 - 📫 How to reach me: +23407062341263
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...